A class of Petrov-Galerkin Krylov methods for algebraic Riccati equations: Truncation of the approximate solution

 Theorem \ref{theo1} allows us to efficiently evaluate the norm of the Riccati residual for the truncated approximate solution $\widehat{X}_j$ in the same way as described in the previous section by using $\widehat{\underline{K}}_j = \widehat{\underline{Q}}_j, \widehat{\underline{H}}_j , \widehat{\underline{L}}_j$ and $\widehat{Y}_j$ instead of the values without $\widehat{~}.$ The solution $\widehat{Y}_j$ of \eqref{eq6} is given by the decomposition \eqref{eq7}, so no additional small-scale Riccati equation has to be solved, just a block-diagonalization has to be performed.
 The matrices $\widehat{\underline{L}}_j$ and $\widehat{\underline{K}}_j$ consist of $r$ columns, thus we have $U, W \in \mathbb{C}^{(j+1)p \times p+r}$ in Algorithm \ref{alg2}.
 Hence $r < jp$ implies more columns in $U$ and $W$.
 The rank of the residual matrix increase from $2p$ to $2(p+r)$.
 Storing the low-rank factor $\widehat{Z}_j = V_{j+1}\underline{\widehat{K}}_j$ requires $r$ columns of length $n$, while storing the low-rank factor ${Z}_j = V_{j+1}\underline{{K}}_j$ requires $jp$ columns of length $n.$ Thus, in case $r < jp$, the low-rank factorization $X_j = \widehat{Z}_j\widehat{Y}_j\widehat{Z}_j^H$ is more efficient storagewise.

 In summary, given an approximate $X_j = V_{j+1}\underline{K}_jY_j\underline{K}_j^HV_{j+1}^H$ as discussed in Section \ref{sec3}, one computes \eqref{eq7} and \eqref{widehatHj} and chooses $\underline{\widehat{L}}_j$ appropriately in order to compute a new approximate $\widehat{X}_j$ of lower rank than $X_j$.
 Its residual can be determined using the algorithm for the efficient residual norm evaluation (Algorithm \ref{alg2}).
-The corresponding calculations are inserted between lines 13 and 14 in Algorithm \ref{alg1}.
+The corresponding calculations need to be inserted after line 13 in Algorithm \ref{alg1}.
 We will term the so modified Algorithm \ref{alg1} the truncation algorithm.